 "Itadaki-masu" and "Gochisou-sama" are said out loud by all students at lunchtime to show their appreciation.
-Dietary education is also prioritized, and the connotation of these phrases is taught at school. decreasing trend in the number of children with obesity.
-It is considered that the rhythm of their dietary life improved.
+Dietary education is also prioritized, and the connotation of these phrases is taught at school.

 Side dishes that go well with cooked rice can use locally-grown vegetables easily.
 Therefore, menus with a wide variety can be prepared for each season.
-As a result of the education on the concept of "one soup and three dishes," the number of children who leave foods upgaten decreased By adding new ideas to side dishes within the basic eating pattern, it is possible to enjoy a wide variety of meals.
+As a result of the education on the concept of "one soup and three dishes," the number of children who leave foods uneaten decreased.

+By adding new ideas to side dishes within the basic eating pattern, it is possible to enjoy a wide variety of meals.
 It also allows for learning about seasonal foodstuff, and to acquire knowledge on annual functions.

 It is also crucially important that children experience the basic style of washoku through school lunch every day.
-The habit may not be acquired just by experiencing it occasionally, but may become a standard and take root by repeating it every day.
+The habit may not be acquired just by experiencing it occasionally. but may become a standard and take root by repeating it every day.
 It is expected that children will gradually think about the combination on their own.
 It is considered that school lunch should play an important role in the future.

 Children who finished the first served lunch rushed and made a queue to have another serving of cooked rice.
-There were no leftovers this day.
+There were no leftovers this day

 What is PFC balance

 PFC stands for protein, fat and carbohydrates, which are the three major nutrients especially essential for humans.
 PFC balance is the calorific ratio of protein, fat and carbohydrates of every meal.
 The ideal PFC balance for healthy life is protein: 15%, fat: 25%, and carbohydrates: 60%.

 Changes of PFC balance in Japan